 The Cardinal Tutoring Center (CTC) is dedicated to creating a learning environment that enhances the success of students by providing quality tutoring services for all students.
 There are no appointments necessary and the CTC strives to adapt to the learning needs of each student.
-Services are available at the Cardinal Tutoring Centers located on the Wallace Drive Campus in Allen Hall, on the Ayers Campus in the Administration Building, and at Gadsden State Cherokee in Room 116 and at the Valley Street Campus in the Learning Resource Center.
+Services are available at the Cardinal Tutoring Centers located on the Wallace Drive Campus in Inzer Hall, on the Ayers Campus in the Cheaha Center, and at Gadsden State Cherokee in Room 116.
 In-person tutoring is available Monday through Thursday with hours varying by location and online tutoring is available 24-7.
-For additional information, students may email ctc@gadsdenstate.edu or call 256.549.8287.
+For additional information, students may email creat@creat@creativecommons.org or call 256-549-8287.